StreamSharp/.github/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-## Licensing of Contributions

-By contributing to this project, you agree to license your contributions under the [MIT License](https://opensource.org/licenses/MIT).
-This ensures that all contributions maintain compatibility with the project's goals and make it easier for others to use and build upon your work.

-If you have questions about the licensing terms, please refer to the [MIT License](https://opensource.org/licenses/MIT).

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our